January to March, 2010

 (They had had between fifteen and twenty volunteers before me - I guess you lose track around ten? - and there were no small children in the house, as I had hoped, so it was pretty much like living in a boarding house at first.)

 I loved many parts of training, though.
 I loved Spanish lessons.
 I loved Field-Based Training.
 I loved giving my first hands-on lesson in the community.
 My boyfriend, coincidentally, was doing fieldwork in Guatemala, and I got to see him every two weeks.
 I loved that.
-I less than loved the absurdity of our project with the local mayor, but I could deal.
+I less than loved the absurdity of our training project with the local mayor, but we could all deal.
 And my host parents and I reached some sort of mutual admiration -- after two baby showers and countless Sunday mornings of hellfire and brimstone in church together.

 Then came the day of our site assignment.
 I got a medium-sized town of 6,000 whose name I couldn’t pronounce.
-I had wanted a tiny community in the middle of the wild.
+I had wanted a tiny community in the middle of nowhere.
 It was my fault, as I hadn’t spoken up to my program director.
 I was bummed, for the first time in country.
 After my site visit, though, I kind of got over it - the first hint of the crazy rollercoaster that would be Peace Corps service.

-0 comments:
+No comments:

 Post a Comment